KlaraSvobodova/English-for-designers/02-first-impression/revision.md

 ## My portfolio
 ### About me
 * Hello, my name is Klára Svobodová, and my nickname is Klárys.
+So you can call me like that.
 I have been doing graphic design since high school.
 I graduated from a vocational school with a focus on graphic design.
 I went to the Michael School and finished last year.
 I got the title DiS.
 Graphic Designer.
 Currently, I am here at VŠKK.
 * Also to graphics, I work on Czech floorball development projects.
-I am an active referee and player... well, not active right now due to my health problems.
-So, if I'm not sitting at the computer at home, I'm somewhere on the court... and I must not forget that I am a proud owner of a cat.
+I am an active referee and player...
+So, if I'm not sitting at the computer at home, I'm somewhere on the sports hall..
+I try to find a balance between these two worlds because in graphic world are people usually introvert and when I am on the sports hall i have to be extrovert and strict.
+It is good to me and my health, it is something like mental exercise.

 ![ABC8DC13-5B67-4D1F-9DDA-F2725F46274E](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/e0154011-6d5c-49cf-8f02-b5aaeed2e1b6)

 ### My projects
 * visual identity
-* posters
+* posters / prom, exhibitions, party ...
 * product design
 * logo design

-### Divadelní klub Školka
+* graphic in companies / creating banners, roll-ups, and print materials ...

+### DIVADELNÍ KLUB ŠKOLKA
 "Theatrical club Nursery"

-This project has nothing to do with the nursery; it's just a coincidence of the name.
+* This project has nothing to do with the nursery; it's just a coincidence of the name.

-This project was created in 2018 as part of a competition for the visual identity of a theater club.
-The design I made won and was used.
+* Identity was created in 2018 as part of a competition for the visual identity of a theater club.
+* The design I made won and was used.
 It's still used today.
-I like remembering it because it was my first big contest win that actually happened.
+I like remembering it because it was my first bigger contest win that actually happened.

 ![Chalkboard-Text-Effect](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/5850b7c3-6b22-44dc-b04b-9c53a6d9cc48)
 ![poster_mockup](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/143db6e5-3dab-4441-8e3e-c5ecbc3d354d)
 ![Business Card Mockup](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/594151bb-9890-454e-aa08-907d3f2ae3dc)

-### International music festival
+### INTERNATIONAL MUSIC FESTIVAL
-This project was once again part of a competition, which I won.
-It involves creating the visual identity for an international classical music festival in Kutná Hora.
-The primary focus of this project is the creation of posters.
+* This project was created in 2021.
+It was a part of a competition, which I won.
+* It involves creating the visual identity for an international classical music festival in Kutná Hora.
+* The primary focus of this project is the creation of posters.
+* I wanted to incorporate the dynamics of music into the design.
+* Use a color scheme that will be constant while also being able to change according to the given season.
+* But if you see a similar poster here in the hallway... it's not my work, it's the work of the graphic artist who messed everything up.
+* Overall, I don't really like these competitions because when someone else gets hold of your work, it usually turns into something nobody wants.

 ![Urban_Poster_Mockup_11zon](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/7d98bafb-2295-4903-b126-dfbe6b0a36bd)

-### Chaoidy Paní Papouškové
+### CHAOIDY PANÍ PAPOUŠKOVÉ
-"Chaoid's of Mrs. Parrots"
+"Chaoid's of Mrs. Parrot"

-This book covers the history of art by Mrs. Vaculíková from prehistoric times to the present.
-In the book, you will find education materials, including illustrations and interesting facts...
-And this is my final project on Michael's school.
+* This book is about the history of art by Mrs. Vaculíková from prehistoric times to the present.
+* In the book, you will find education materials, illustrations and interesting facts about some artist...
+And it was my final project on Michael's school last year.

 ![Free_Book_Mockup_8 (kopie)](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/15b0a675-544b-4efa-9823-8a5b6d32ad9a)
 ![Free_Book_Mockup_3 (kopie)](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/d93db4c0-1d61-4b58-922d-8ea76d8ac710)